 Today, the incenses and candles are no longer lit and the atmosphere at the shrine has diminished greatly.
 While worshippers and tourists still visit the site, my opinion is that its popularity never quite returned to pre-bombing levels.
 Still, the Erawan Shrine remains one of the sites that anyone should visit at least once when in Bangkok.

 Eastbound to Ubon Ratchathani

-Part of the reason why I went to Thailand was to spend some time studying with the Buddhist monks, and better understand their ways of meditation.
-Through my mother's connection (she's Thai after all), I was able to get in contact with the head monk of a local temple in the Phibun Mangsahan district of the Ubon Ratchathani province.
-Hence began my journey eastward, on a train ride filled with little quirky adventures.
+Part of the reason why I went to Thailand was to spend some time with my mom, and to spend some time meditating in the quietness of the rural villages.
+Hence began my journey eastbound, filled with quirky little adventures.

 The Bangkok Railway Station (also known as Krunthep Railway Station, though it’s official lesser-known name is Hua Lamphong) is located in the Pathum Wan district in Bangkok.
 The station is surrounded by various street food vendors.
 Naturally I took advantage of that fact and grabbed me a chicken leg before boarding.